Food Allergy (Aaharaa Asatmyata)

 - Avoid bathing just after food

-- Include fruits and vegetables in diet
+- Include fruits and vegetables in the diet

 - Mild exercises (Eg: Brisk walk 20 minutes/day)